Many people think that all microlearning is short video content. That’s very far from the truth!

 Developing effective microlearning entails more than simply cutting longer eLearning modules into short learning nuggets of a few minutes each.
 However, there’s no reason not to use existing content and tools to reconfigure eLearning and create effective microlearning that teaches the same material.

-Look for templates in the authoring tool for games, quizzes and other interactive activities, and build each activity around a small and narrowly focused bit of information: You’ve got bite-sized learning or microlearning.
+Look for templates in the authoring tool for games or gamified training content, quizzes and other interactive activities, and build each activity around a small and narrowly focused bit of information: You’ve got bite-sized learning or microlearning.
 Create several units — or several dozen — that together create a coherent body of information on a topic.
 Some authoring tools will even allow you to create a shell or framework where the units are indexed and searchable.

 If an eLearning authoring tool isn’t the right fit, microlearning development tools are emerging in the market.
 Some, like OttoLearn, offer many paths to microlearning.
 Create your own content and deploy it immediately — or contract with the OttoLearn team to turn your existing eLearning content or new content into microlearning for training, knowledge retention or performance support.